 The scoring scale for the PSAT will not change.
 The Verbal section will still range from 160 – 760 in 10-point increments; the Math section will still range from 160 – 760 in 10-point increments.
 Therefore, the total scaled score will still range from 320 – 1520 in 10-point increments.

 Since the PSAT doubles as the National Merit Scholarship Qualifying Test (NMSQT) in a student’s junior year, the upcoming administration of the new Digital Adaptive PSAT will serve as the NMSQT for the Class of 2025.
-Since the scoring scales are not changing and since the College Board has given assurances that the Digital Adaptive tests concord with the paper tests, we can assume that the Selection Index will remain in the same relative ranges.
+Since the scoring scales are not changing and since the College Board has given assurances that the Digital Adaptive tests concord with the paper tests, it is likely that the Selection Index will remain in the same *relative* ranges.
+The Selection Index will now be calculated by dividing by the Verbal and Math scores by 10, doubling the remaining two-digit Verbal score, and then adding the two-digit Math score.

-The College Board has released practice for the new Digital Adaptive SAT in its Bluebook app and plans to release practice materials for the PSAT this spring.
+The College Board has released four practice tests for the new Digital Adaptive SAT, plus a PSAT/NMSQT practice test in its Bluebook app.

 If you’re planning on working toward National Merit Commended or Semifinalist, you’ll need to plan on prepping for both the paper SAT and Digital Adaptive PSAT.
 Ideally, you’ll work over the summer and take the August paper SAT and the October paper SAT (October depending on how that coordinates or doesn’t with your school’s PSAT date).
 Over the summer you’ll also prep for the Digital Adaptive PSAT format and take it in October.
 Then, you’ll have two more times to take the paper SAT (November and December) and, with preparation, be finished with testing by the holidays.